-Classic high-fiber Refrigerator Bran Muffins, made with Kellogg's All-Bran cereal, aren't just packed with fiber ~ they're packed with flavor, too.
-And since the batter can be kept in the refrigerator for days, or the baked muffins can easily be popped in the freezer, they're perfect for a quick breakfast or anytime snack.
+Classic high-fiber Refrigerator Bran Muffins, made with Kellogg's All-Bran cereal, aren't just packed with fiber -- they're packed with flavor, too.
+And since the batter can be kept in the refrigerator for days, or the baked muffins can easily be popped in the freezer, they're perfect for a quick make-ahead breakfast or anytime snack.

 CLICK HERE TO PIN THIS FOR LATER